 - Take a wander around Central Park.
-This large urban park has plenty of acitivies year round including birding, boating, carriage horses, rock climbing, ice skating, a zoo and carousel.
+This large urban park has plenty of activities year round including birding, boating, carriage horses, rock climbing, ice skating, a zoo and carousel.

 Restaurants and cafes

-Much like its people, New York’s culinary scene is a a diverse and ever changing movement of tastes and flavours.
-I would like to hedge a bet that you would be hard pressed not to find a country whose food isn’t represented somewhere on the streets of New York; but it’s not just the diversity of the food but the variations of how you’ll find it.
+Much like its people, New York’s culinary scene is a diverse and ever-changing movement of tastes and flavours.
+I would like to hedge a bet that you would be hard pressed not to find a country whose food isn’t represented somewhere on the streets of New York, but it’s not just the diversity of the food but the variations of how you’ll find it.

 Average Cost of Food: With so many restaurants you can find something to fit into any price range.
 Breakfast and lunch will always be your cheapest meals, with continental breakfasts often provided at hotels or hostels.

 Mid-range restaurants start between US$15-$25 for a main and goes up from there.